cinchy-co/angular-sdk/projects/angular-sdk/README.md

 ## Before Usage

-Once CinchyModule is imported, you can use the library through CinchyService.
+Once `CinchyModule` is imported, you can use the library through `CinchyService`.
 You may use CinchyService anywhere you inject it into.

-Before you can make any API calls, you must configure CinchyService and login to Cinchy.
+Before you can make any API calls, you must configure `CinchyService` and login to Cinchy.
-In this example, we do it in AppComponent:
+In this example, we do it in `AppComponent`:

 ```typescript
 ...